 Are Mustangs friendly horses?

 Wild mustangs are stereotypical bad boys.
-Mustangs taken straight from the wild that have never been handled, gentled or “broke out” will take a lot of time to build trust.
-These horses are not for the faint of heart and they are not suitable for new riders.
-They will continue to be unsafe until they’ve been through a training program and or been fully domesticated.
-Mustangs, like other horses, always look for a leader.
+Mustangs taken straight from the wild that have never been handled, gentled or “broken” will take a lot of time to build trust.
+These horses are not for the faint of heart and they are definitely not suitable for new riders.
+They will continue to be unsafe until they’ve been through a training program and or been fully domesticated by a professional.
 Passive horses are typically easier to train and tend to bond more quickly with humans, making them ideal for first-time adopters.
 Being prey animals, they depend on the companionship of other horses to protect them against threats, real and imagined.